JereKuusela/valheim-expand_world_prefabs/README.md

 ### Spawns

-- spawn (P): Spawns another object.
+- spawn: Spawns another object.
   - prefab: Object id or value group.
   - condition: Optional condition expression.
 Must evaluate to true for this spawn attempt.
   - data: Entry in the `data.yaml` to be used as initial data.